The PPCS agent, dynamic C# code generation and the state of MCP

 To make sure that the agent generated C# code that plays well with the Roslyn C# compiler, I gave it very detailed (and verbose) instructions - a couple of thousand tokens worth.

 The execution in Claude Desktop was much faster, to be sure, but how can we know that it actually consumes less tokens?
-Claude Desktop doesn’t tell me the amount of tokens, so we’ll have to try it out in a different way.
-So, I went ahead and created two agents using the Microsoft Agent Framework, one agent that calls the tools one by one, MCP-style, and one that generates code instead.
-The code can be found here.
+Claude Desktop doesn’t output the amount of tokens spent, so we’ll have to try it out in a different way.
+So, I went ahead and created two agents using the Microsoft Agent Framework, one agent that calls the tools one by one, MCP-style, and one that does the tool calls from dynamically generated code instead.
+The code for both the agents can be found here.

 We give the agents the following prompt, and then feed it a text file with all the speakers and events: